keu/docs/software/upgrade-astronomer-stable.md

 ### Upgrading from Earlier Minor Versions to 0.29

 As part of the 0.29 release, Astronomer has deprecated its usage of [kubed](https://appscode.com/products/kubed/) for performance and security reasons.
 Kubed was responsible for syncing Astronomer's signing certificate to Deployment namespaces and is now replaced by an in-house utility.
-While this change does not directly affect users, you need to run a one-time command during upgrade in order to can sync Astronomer's signing certificate.
+While this change does not directly affect users, you need to run a one-time command during upgrade in order to sync Astronomer's signing certificate.

 When upgrading to v0.29 from any earlier minor version, complete the following additional setup between Steps 2 and 3 in the standard procedure: